 3) Leverage is critical when currency trading in SA.
 As currency market movement is modest compared to other markets, leverage makes these more substantial to make real profits or losses.
 A trader needs to afford to take the high risk of losing money rapidly due to leverage.
 Therefore, leverage needs to be aligned to a South African forex traders risk profile.
 Remember, losing your money is a real possibility on currency markets so it’s critical to understand the risks of forex trading.

-4) Risk Management features take into account how cfds are complex instruments.
+4) Risk Management features take into account how CFDs are complex instruments.
 They help control risk such as determining when a trader exits a trade (eg a guaranteed stop) or to prevent a trader from not only losing your money but also from going negative through negative balance protection.
-Even with risk management you can lose money when trading so the amount put into a deposit is critical.
+Even with risk management, you can lose money when trading so the amount put into a deposit is critical.

 5) Regulatory Bodies: The South African local regulatory body is the FSCA, this is also referred to as the FSB (Financial Service Board).
 This regulator reviews the financial services industry excluding the banks.
-This regulator works towards protecting South African investors including forex traders and has powers to enforce there policies.
+This regulator works towards protecting South African investors including forex traders and has powers to enforce their policies.
 They also work with the Ombudsman to investigate customer concerns in regards to forex trading brokers.

 Friday, December 06th, 2019

 Top 8 South Africa Forex Brokers

 CFDs are leveraged products.
 CFD trading may not be suitable for everyone and can result in losses that exceed your initial deposit, so please ensure that you fully understand the risks involved.